JoshCaratao/Texas-Aerial-Robotics-UAV-ROS-Packages/README.md

 ## **Description**
 As part of Texas Aerial Robotics (TAR) I have contributed in the development of several ROS packages that allow for the offboard control and autonomous capability of an unmanned aerial vehicle.

-Each Folder is a separate ROS Package.
+Each Folder is a separate ROS Package that should be placed into your catkin_ws/src directory.

 The Controls package deals with interfacing the ROS Nodes with the Pixhawk Flight controller to recieve and publish control commands and implementing control algorithms

 The Computer Vision package deals with the detection of Aruco markers and estimation of its pose with respect to the camera frame.

+The Simulation_files folder are collection of model files and world files for simulation in gazebo.

 ## **Hardware Note**
 These packages were developed for a UAV platform that uses a pixhawk flight controller running the PX4-autpilot firmware.
 Using a different flight controller, such as ArduPilot, will prove to be incompatible with the controls package.